-"It's easy to forget a pill every day and it's time-consuming to use something every time you have sex," says Christina, a 36-year-old married mother of three children.
+"It's easy to forget a pill every day and it's time-consuming to use something every time you have sex," says Christina, a 36-year-old married mother of 3 children.
 "I just wish there were more birth control options for women."
 Like many married women in their 30s and 40s, Christina wonders if there is an easier alternative besides surgery to remove her uterus or a daily pill.
 One alternative is an intrauterine device, more commonly known as an IUD.

 In some women, a hormonal IUD may prevent an ovary from releasing an egg.